Luck Blade 5e: Full Guide, DM and Players’ Wishes Granted

 Swords are the most commonly used weapon in Dungeons and Dragons 5e.
 They are lightweight for the amount of damage they deal and can fit with most flavor choices.

-So, even without the wish ability, a consistent +1 magic sword is nothing to dismiss – not to mention the +1 to all saving throws, granting you that extra bit of fortune to keep you safe in a harrowing moment.
+Not to mention the +1 to all saving throws, granting you that extra bit of fortune to keep you safe in a harrowing moment.

 Let’s talk a minute about the wish spell.